-Growth factor in stem cells may spur recovery from multiple sclerosisMay 21st, 2012 in Neuroscience /
+Growth factor in stem cells may spur recovery from multiple sclerosisMay 21, 2012 in Medicine & Health / Neuroscience

 A substance in human mesenchymal stem cells that promotes growth appears to spur restoration of nerves and their function in rodent models of multiple sclerosis (MS), researchers at Case Western Reserve University School of Medicine have found.

 Their study appeared in the online version of Nature Neuroscience on Sunday, May 20.